Principals/Techniques of Advanced Wound Closure Workshop-AASPA 2022 Annual CME Meeting Workshop

 Speakers

-Jerry Simons, PA-C Gerald Simons (Jerry) has been involved in AASPA since he was in PA school.
+Gerald Simons (Jerry) has been involved in AASPA since he was in PA school.
 He was involved in the negotiations with the American College of Surgeons allowing PAs to become affiliate members as well as take ATLS and receive a certificate of completion (in the past, PAs took ATLS and were given a letter of attendance).
 He developed the very successful Pre-PA program and spearheaded the development of AASPAs winter conferences in January, which focused on POCUS training.
 He currently and Assistant Professor at Stony Brook University and teaches the AASPA fall suturing courses.
 After decades of in-hospital surgical PA practice, he has transitioned to private practice where he maintains an interest in the gut microbiome, hyperbaric medicine, and challenging wound care cases.